 Alternate Cardio and Weight Days

 “Working out during your lunch break is a great habit, provided you will have enough time to eat something afterwards.
 My advice is to alternate lifting days and cardio days during the workweek so that you can lift MWF and then have some form of cardiovascular training during TTH,” says Herbalife fitness ambassador Chappy Callanta.

 One thing you should definitely not do is skip lunch.
 After your workout, refuel to replenish energy for the rest of the day.
-What you can do, though, is exercise on an empty stomach.
 Working out before eating can actually be better for weight loss rather than the other way around.
 If you eat before, your exercise is going to start burning whatever you ate first but if you haven’t, then your body would run out of sugar to burn and will start targeting your fat.
 Your meal afterwards would then be used to refuel and energize you for the rest of the day.

 Forget About Work for a While